 - In 2006 Honda endorsed San Jose City Council member Cindy Chavez, a 1999 honoree of the CPUSA, in her campaign for mayor.

-- In 2010, CPUSA associate Amy Dean told the socialist publication In These Times that Honda was “one of my favorite elected leaders” because he “always sticks to his progressive values.”
-Honda, meanwhile, has praised Dean as “a tireless and passionate advocate for social justice.”
+- In 2010, socialist activist Amy Dean told the publication In These Times that Honda was “one of my favorite elected leaders” because he “always sticks to his progressive values.”
+Honda, for his part, praised Dean as “a tireless and passionate advocate for social justice.”

 To examine Honda’s voting record as a Member of Congress, click here.